Tay-Dzonu-QA/ICE_Final/README.md

 #### Unit Tests
 A total of 303 Unit tests were written for domains, DTOs, services and controllers.
-JUnit is used for unit tests.
-A unit test will test individual methods within a class for functionality.
+JUnit is used for unit tests which will test individual methods within a class for functionality.

 #### Integration Tests
-A total of 60 Integration tests were written for both controllers & Integration tests.
+A total of 60 Integration tests were written for both controllers & Service classes.
-Mockito is used for intergration testing, to test how different classes interact with each other.
-Using 'mocking', methods & classes can be tested for intergration by assuming the methods & classes it relies on are fully functional.
+Mockito is used for intergration testing which test how different classes interact with each other by 'mocking' methods & classes.
+This means they can be tested for intergration by assuming the methods & classes it relies on are fully functional.
-Controllers and Services have associated Integration Tests.
+The change of the one to many and many to one relationships in the Playlist and Track classes caused difficulty with this as the test classes needed to be initialized in a different way but was ultimately successful.

 #### User Acceptance Tests (with Selenium, Cucumber and Gherkin)
 175 Selenium tests were written.
 These were written on two different computers so in order to run them you would need to make sure the driver is pointing towards the correct area on your local computer and each test needs to have the correct port that you are hosting the web app on.